PuzzleMoE: Efficient Compression of Large Mixture-of-Experts Models via Sparse Expert Merging and Bit-packed inference: Experiments

 \subsection{Efficiency Analysis}

-\textbf{Compression Cost.} We measure the time required to compress the MoE models to 50\% expert sparsity on 2 A100-80G GPUs for \name, D2, HC-SMoE, and NAEE.
-As shown in Figure \ref{fig:systemperf}, \name only takes 2 minutes for compressing Mixtral-8x7B, while D2 takes 55 minutes due to the heavy computation cost of SVD operation.
-For Deepseek-MoE, \name takes 10 minutes for compression, indicating the efficiency of \name on MoE models with a large number of experts.
+\textbf{Compression Cost.} We measure the time required to compress the MoE models to 50\% expert sparsity for \name, D2, HC-SMoE, and NAEE.
+As shown in Figure \ref{fig:systemperf}(a), \name only takes 2 minutes for compressing Mixtral-8x7B, while D2 takes 52 minutes due to the heavy computation cost of SVD operation.
+For Deepseek-MoE, \name takes 9 minutes for compression, indicating the efficiency of \name on MoE models with a large number of experts.
 Note that NAEE’s reliance on exhaustive search makes the compression time quite expensive.
-For instance, applying it to DeepSeek-MoE with 64 experts requires $10^{18}$ on the order of forward passes, rendering it infeasible in practice.
+For instance, applying it to DeepSeek-MoE with 64 experts requires $10^{18}$ on the order of forward passes.